Your staff treats all of your care recipients the same. Why is this important?

-State of the Agency (4 hours total) is a bi-annual consulting session for Executives/Administrators who have completed the Comprehensive training and may include things such as a review of key LGBT cultural competency information, updates on the legal landscape for LGBT older adults, reflections on successes and difficulties in implementing SAGECare’s best practices, and other relevant topics.
+State of the Agency (4 hours total) is a bi-annual consulting session for Executives/Administrators who have completed the Comprehensive training and may include things such as a review of key LGBTQ+ cultural competency information, updates on the legal landscape for LGBTQ+ older adults, reflections on successes and difficulties in implementing SAGECare’s best practices, and other relevant topics.

-Specialized Topics (1 hour each) cover specific topics including: LGBT Older Adults of Color; Transgender Aging; Preventing Anti-LGBT Bias between Constituents; and, Asking Demographic Questions about Sexual Orientation and Gender Identity.
+Specialized Topics (1 hour each) cover specific topics including: LGBTQ+ Older Adults of Color; Transgender Aging; Preventing Anti-LGBTQ+ Bias between Constituents; and Asking Demographic Questions about Sexual Orientation and Gender Identity.
 These courses are designed to be suitable for all levels of employees and can be delivered in-person, via live webinar, or through a digital training platform.
-These trainings may also satisfy the 1 hour training requirement.
+These trainings may also satisfy the 1-hour training requirement.

 How much does it cost?

 There are a number of variables that go into the cost including such things as staff size, geographic location, type of agency, and many more.
 SAGECare is a nonprofit social enterprise so we are proud to offer extremely high-quality services at reasonable costs to the agency.
 Please contact us directly to learn more.

 How long do we have to earn a credential?

 The SAGECare credential requirements must be met annually, with staff receiving at least one hour of training every year, and the four-hour training repeated every four years.